 Coronavirus (COVID-19) Preparedness Information Learn More

-Monoclonal Antibody Treatment Available
+Monoclonal Antibody Treatment

-- Stable enough to not need hospitalization;
+- Stable enough to not require hospitalization

 For additional information on treatment for COVID-19 at UP Health System - Portage, please call 906.483.1574.